timlabs/uscode/United States Code/TITLE 02-THE CONGRESS/CHAPTER 45-CONGRESSIONAL PAY AND BENEFITS/SUBCHAPTER III-SENATE/Part A-Amount and Type.md

   * (iv) the amount described in section 6314(b)(3) of this title (as determined without regard to subparagraph (A)(ii) and (iv) thereof).

 * (2) Within the limits prescribed by paragraph (1) of this subsection, Senators may fix the number and the rates of compensation of employees in their respective offices.
-The salary of an employee in a Senator's office shall not be fixed under this paragraph at a rate less than $3,056 or in excess of $173,900.
-A Senator may establish such titles for positions in his office as he may desire to designate, by written notification to the disbursing office of the Senate.below
+The salary of an employee in a Senator's office shall not be fixed under this paragraph at a rate less than $3,164 or in excess of $173,900.
+A Senator may establish such titles for positions in his office as he may desire to designate, by written notification to the disbursing office of the Senate.

 #### (e) Gross rate of compensation of employee of committee of Senate employed by joint committee, select committee, or standing committee
 * (1), (2) Repealed.
 Pub.
 L. 96–304, title I, §112(b)(1), July 8, 1980, 94 Stat.
 892.